zentrocdot/artificial-intelligence-tools/bash/README.md

 Image Size (EVAL):          8192 x 4608 pixel
 Aspect Ratio (CALC):        16:9
 Orientation (EVAL):         Landscape
-Resolution: (EVAL)          Unknown
+Resolution: (EVAL)          High
 Wallpaper: (CALC)           Yes

 Have a nice day.
 Bye!</pre>

 <p align="justify">The previous printout shows an open problem I have.
-File type, file type extension and mime type are inconsistent.
+File type, file type extension and mime type are inconsistent using <code>exiftool</code>.
 This has to be checked.</p>

 <p align="justify">Technically speaking, JPG and JPEG are exactly the same thing.</p>

+### Side Note

+<p align="justify">Stable Diffusion uses the file type extension .jpeg for writing images.
+After upload to the IPFS, the image has the file type extension .jpg.
+Extract Encoding Process and Megapixels for documentation purposes.</p>

 ### TO-DO

+<p align="justify">Extracting of the file type extension from the file name and comparing this extension with the EXIF meta data.
+Checking if the MD5 hash is the (file) name without file type extension. </p>

 ### Final Remark